-When I think of my favorite indie films, I think of intensely personal stories with small casts.
-Not to stereotype, because independent filmmakers can and do make all kinds of movies, including epics and spectacles.
-But these three graphic novels remind me of the smaller indie films that tell human-scale stories with compassion and artistry.
+When I think of my favorite indie films, I think of intensely personal stories with small casts, both fiction and documentaries.
+Not to stereotype, because independent filmmakers can and do make all kinds of movies.
+But these graphic novels remind me of the smaller indie films that tell human-scale stories with compassion and artistry.
 Hope you find something here to read and enjoy.
 (Disclosure: Amazon links are affiliate links.)